 In the afternoon, disembark (wet landing) on the eastern tip of the island at Punta Pitt, an eroded tuff cone, whose trail provides spectacular views of the shoreline.
 This is the only site in the Galapagos where the three species of boobies can be found together.
 Walk or enjoy a panga ride along the coast.
 Opportunities will be available for snorkeling, swimming and kayaking.

 After breakfast, take the dinghy over to an idyllic sandy-white beach populated by many sea lions (wet landing).
 The endemic land iguana, unique to this island, may be spotted during the morning walk amid the giant prickly pear cactus.
-Snorkeling and swimming from the panga rounds off your rewarding experience, or if you prefer, the glass bottom boat is available for non-snorkelers.
-There will also be a chance to kayak.

 Following lunch and a rest, disembark (dry landing) in this channel, whose turquoise waters contrast brilliantly with the white sand and black lava of the shoreline.
 Beyond, a carpet of scarlet sesuvium succulents serves as groundcover for a grove of luminescent green prickly-pear cactus.
 Yellow-grey land iguanas sit beneath these, waiting patiently for pears to drop.
 Along the coastline one finds sea lion colonies, while frigates, swallow-tailed gulls and shearwaters glide, playing with the thermals.